 This project is funded by the Australian High Commission's Department of Foreign Affairs and Trade (DFAT).

 FJI is working with the Reformer's School at Nsawam Men's Section, to help facilitate an expansion of the educational opportunities on offer.
 The school was founded with the aim that a prison sentence should provide not deny opportunities for growth.
 This year (2018) saw a spike in enrolment numbers, with over 300 pupils registered for primary and secondary school classes, evidencing a growing demand to take on those opportunities.
+However, over the course of the year numbers have dropped due to students being forced to prioritise work that earns them extra food over their educations.

 In October 2018, FJI hosted a 'Back to School Lunch' made possible by our friends at Villa Grace who donated their time and resources.
 It was an opportunity for us to meet with some of the new pupils, hear about the positive impact the school was having on their lives, and find out how their thoughts on how we could help the school to develop.
+We hope to find a means to offer nutritional support on a more regular basis in the future.

 FJI have also begun to investigate the possibility of bringing university level education to Nsawam Prison, following the 'Prison to College Pipeline' model developed by Baz Dreisinger of John Jay College of Criminal Justice, NYC.